Kristina01111000/lavendersite/README.md

-invoice for feb, mar, apr -> sent, also had explanation of fee for time starting after april -> done she can edit the site now she is looking for pictures need email for site
+invoice for feb, mar, apr -> sent, also had explanation of fee for time starting after april -> sent she can edit the site now she is looking for pictures -> some uploaded, some not need email for site

-next meeting talk:
+next meeting notes:
-- removed logo from center of homepage, looks more clean -> emailed her about it

 Homepage:
 - linked lavender and native plants, did not link events